Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

-In this Letter, we develop a theory of a dissipative superfluid for a molecular BEC in the presence of the dipole-dipole interaction and uniform two-body loss.
+In this Letter, we develop a theory of dissipative superfluidity of a molecular BEC in the presence of the dipole-dipole interaction and uniform two-body loss.
 In particular, we elucidate that dissipation can induce the phase rigidity and hence superfluidity even without interparticle interactions.
-We use the Schwinger-Keldysh theory of open quantum systems to show that the normal fluid density vanishes starting from a BEC at absolute zero even in the presence of dissipation.
-This implies that the atom-loss-induced dissipation is fundamentally different from other types of dissipation due to, e.g., thermal noise.
-We also show that the quantum depletion is induced by dissipation and nonzero even without interactions.
-The underlying physics is that the atom loss induces an effective repulsion between bosons.
-In contrast to a previous study \cite{Diehl2008}, we focus on the dynamics of the superfluid density in the presence of two-body loss instead of steady states under single-particle loss and gain.
+We use the Schwinger-Keldysh theory of open quantum systems to show that the normal fluid density vanishes if we start from a BEC at absolute zero even in the presence of dissipation.
+This result implies that the non-condensate part (quantum depletion) fully participates in the superfluid transport in non-equilibrium dissipative dynamics.
+We also show that the quantum depletion can be induced by dissipation and is nonzero even without interactions.
+The underlying physics is that particle loss induces the correlations which play a role similar to effective repulsion between bosons.

 Furthermore, we derive a generalized $f$-sum rule that is applicable to dissipative open quantum systems as a consequence of weak U(1) symmetry~\cite{buvca2012note} of the Lindbladian even in the absence of particle-number conservation.
-We also study the stability of a dissipative molecular BEC by investigating elementary excitations and find that dissipation can effectively enhance the stability of the molecular BEC with the dipolar interaction.
-Lastly, we discuss possible experimental situations to test the predicted superfluid density and spectral function.
+We study the stability of a dissipative molecular BEC by investigating elementary excitations and find that dissipation can effectively enhance the stability of the molecular BEC with the dipolar interaction.
+Lastly, we numerically verify our predictions by showing the nucleation of quantized vortices solely induced by two-body loss under typical experimental parameters \cite{Sebastian2023}.
+In comparison with Ref.~\cite{liu2022weakly}, we consider a molecular BEC with an anisotropic and long-range dipolar interaction and focus on transport properties of a dissipative superfluid.